 Let's keep this Rye train a rollin' all night long!
 On this episode of Revue de Bourbon we cover Russell's Reserve 6yr Rye by Wild Turkey.
-Its no secret this is one of Waynes favorite distilleries so we feature a cocktail using the rye called the Cynar Totonto.
-Quickdraw is and all "Russell" theme, and Dusty talks about hate mail.
+It's no secret this is one of Waynes favorite distilleries, so we feature a cocktail using the rye called the Cynar Totonto.
+Quickdraw is an all "Russell" theme, and Dusty talks about hate mail.
 This and much more on Revue de Bourbon Podcast!

 Dusty and Wayne return to the podwaves after a brief hiatus/sabbatical with a brand new episode!
 The whiskey up for review is a two for one, Basil Hayden Rye and Dark Rye.
 Long-time listener and second time caller Brian phones in and consfuses everyone.
 We also have the privilage to ask the man himself, Mr. Merideth Basil Hayden Sr., 20 questions in a new segment called "20 Questions with a Famous Person".
 Theres also whiskey filled chocolates from Andalusia Whiskey Co., a Christmas themed Quickdraw, and much much more!!